-Nevada's most recent recycling rate is 24.0%.
-While the recycling rate goal was not met, Nevada has met or exceeded the 25% recycling rate for three consecutive years - from 2011 The Southern

-Nevada Health

-District has

-recycling facility

-permit conditions

-that allow them to

-take enforcement

-action for facilities

-that fail to report.

-to 2013.
-The years with the highest recycling rate did not necessarily divert the largest volume of recyclable materials.
-Instead, total waste generation was lower in the years with the highest recycling rates, confirming that recycling rates improve when less waste is generated.
+Nevada's most recent recycling rate is 20.78% for the six counties required to report.
+While the recycling rate goal was not met, Nevada has, in the past, met or exceeded the 25% recycling rate for three consecutive years - from 2011 to 2013.
+The years with the highest recycling rates did not necessarily divert the largest volume of recyclable materials.
+Instead, total waste generation was lower in the years with the highest recycling rates improve when less waste is generated.

-To resolve these issues, Nevada must improve access to recycling collection, work to reduce contamination of recyclable materials, improve statewide and domestic markets for recyclables, use its purchasing power to procure products made with recycled content, and educate the public on proper recycling and ways to reduce overall waste generation.
+To resolve these issues, Nevada could improve access to recycling collection, work to reduce contamination of recyclable materials, improve statewide and domestic markets for recyclables, use its purchasing power to procure products made with recycled content, and educate the public on proper recycling and ways to reduce overall waste generation.